About W7GES

 Biography

-I was born in Wisconsin and became interested in radio and electronics at a young age, even though I didn’t personally know any Amateur Radio operators at the time.
+I was born in Wisconsin and became interested in radio and electronics at a young age.
+We lived in a small town and I didn't know of any Amateur Radio operators at the time.

 In 1995, I noticed a ham radio magazine at a bookstore and bought it.
 That led me to purchase study guides and attend a nearby VEC exam session.
 I passed the Novice and Technician exams, and since the exam fee also covered the General test, I took that as well and passed.